Tartan Vitalis

 The Loom Diagnostic

-Most high achievers have never done a structural audit of their own foundations.
+Few high achievers have done a structural audit of their own foundations.
 Not because they lack self-awareness — but because the frameworks available to them were designed for emotional insight, not structural diagnosis.

 The Loom Diagnostic examines five structural conditions that determine whether a life holds under real pressure.
 It takes ten minutes.
 It produces a specific, structural picture — not a personality type, not a category.
 A map of where your foundations are sound and where they are quietly failing.